 There are risk factors known to affect your likelihood of developing breast cancer.
 Some of these you can't do anything about, but there are some you can change.

 The risk of developing breast cancer increases with age.
 The condition is most common among women over 50 who have been through the menopause.
 About 8 out of 10 cases of breast cancer cases occur in women over 50.

-All women who are 50 to 70 years of age should be screened for breast cancer every three years as part of the Breast Screening Programme -BreastCheck.
+All women who are 50 to 69 years of age should be screened for breast cancer every two years as part of the Breast Screening Programme -BreastCheck.

 Previous breast cancer or lump

 You have a higher risk of developing breast cancer again if you've previously had breast cancer.
 The risk is also higher if you've had early non-invasive cancer cell changes in breast ducts.
 This could have been either in your other breast or in the same breast.

 A benign breast lump doesn't mean you have breast cancer.